morganm94/Diet-Recommender/README.md

 ## Overview

-This is a Streamlit web application designed to provide personalized diet and workout recommendations based on user input.
-The recommendations are generated using a language model (LLM) to create a natural language dialogue for a more interactive experience.
+This is a web application designed to provide personalized diet and workout recommendations based on user input.
+The recommendations are generated using a language model (LLM) for a more interactive experience.

 ## Features